 Founder Fundamentals is running as "Entrepreneurship Essentials" in the summer term.

-An interactive lecture designed as 12 workshops with topics covering everything you might need to found your own company without a background in economics.
-Founder Fundamentals is a 2-semester program (join at any time), where each semester includes a series of 6 interactive workshops, making a total of 12 available workshops over the Winter and Summer terms.
+An interactive lecture designed as 12 masterclasses with topics covering everything you might need to found your own company without a background in business or economics.
+Founder Fundamentals is a 2-semester program (join at any time), where each semester includes a series of 6 interactive masterclasses, making a total of 12 available masterclasses over the Winter and Summer terms.
 The aim is to provide a broad foundation in entrepreneurship, accessible to students across disciplines.
+You will get to learn each topic from an expert in the field and additionally will have a homework assignment where you can directly apply all your acquired knowledge.

 Lecture